ccoenraets/es6-tutorial-data/ecmascript6-setup.md

 Follow the instructions below to install the sample application used as a starting point for this workshop:

-1. Clone the [es6-tutorial-data](https://github.com/ccoenraets/es6-tutorial-data/) repository that includes an ECMAScript 5 version of the mortgage application we use in this tutorial:
+1. Clone the [es6-tutorial-data](https://github.com/ccoenraets/es6-tutorial-data/) repository that includes an ECMAScript 5 version of the employee directory application we use in this tutorial:

 	```
 	git clone https://github.com/ccoenraets/es6-tutorial-data